 Yes.
 If you submit new information (most recent transcript – showing new grades, new test scores, résumé or list of accomplishments, etc.) we will take all new factors and updated information into account when re-evaluating your application file.

 Applicants on the wait-list are re-reviewed in all subsequent decision rounds.
-If an applicant's admissions decision has changed, he/she will receive a new letter from us.
+If an applicant's admission decision has changed, he/she will receive a new letter from us.
 All applicants remaining on the wait-list after the last notification date will be re-reviewed one more time.
-We will have a final decision for all applicants remaining on the wait-list after the last notification date by April 25.

 You do not need to submit any additional information for your application.
 However, any new or updated documents sent to us will be added to your application and will be used when your application is re-evaluated.